How to Become a Pilot in India After 12th? - Complete Guide

 I am in 11th/12th Class.
 Should I start preparing for DGCA exams?

 No, you should not start preparing for DGCA exams at this time.
 11th and 12th is the time to focus on board exams and JEE exams.
-Some students later realise that they cannot afford pilot training after excessive preparation.
-They waste the time they spent studying for DGCA exams which they could have spent studying for JEE mains and board exams and regret it.
-Some parents later realise that it is better for their son to get a degree first as a backup due to uncertainty in aviation and lack of funds.
-Money hungry ground schools will often recommend to start as soon as possible.
+Some students later realize that they cannot afford pilot training after excessive preparation.
+They waste the time they spent studying for DGCA exams, which they could have spent studying for JEE mains and board exams, and regret it.
+Some parents later realize that it is better for their child to get a degree first as a backup, due to uncertainty in aviation and lack of funds.
+Money-hungry ground schools will often recommend starting as soon as possible.
 Please think wisely and don't ruin your board exams.

-When you are done with the board exams then search how to become a pilot in India After 12th.
+When you are done with the board exams, then search for how to become a pilot in India after 12th.

-Unlike JEE exams, the exams of DGCA are not competitive.
+Unlike JEE exams, the DGCA exams are not competitive.
 Everyone can clear the exams if they perform well.
-The syllabus of JEE exams is the same as that of board exams so you are not wasting time but spending time on learning things which will be useful for board exams.
+The syllabus of JEE exams is the same as that of board exams, so you are not wasting time but spending time learning things that will be useful for board exams.

 The syllabus of DGCA is completely different from board exams.
 It is not required to start the preparation so early.
 It takes only a couple of months to study for the DGCA exams.
 It is therefore recommended to focus on JEE and board exams.